Sweden focuses on Muslim migrants as EU 'terrorist threat'

 That was a "crescendo" by Swedish and Scandinavian standards, Levon noted.

-"At the same time, the total Swedish homicide rate (not just gun-related) has only increased moderately since the 1990s and is lower than that in Finland, France, the Baltic countries, and the Balkan countries," he added.
+"At the same time, the total Swedish homicide rate (not just gun-related) has only increased moderately since the 1990s and is lower than that in Finland, France, the Baltic countries, and the Balkan countries," he said.